 If you wish to tour our lovely kindergarten, visitors are welcome throughout the year.
-Simply call us on 9886 4759 to arrange a time for a tour, to be able to chat with staff and to observe our children at play.
+Simply call the school on 9803 8311 to make a booking.

-To attend the 3-year-old program children must turn 3 before April 30th in the year they will attend.
+To attend the three-year-old program children must turn three before April 30th in the year they will attend.
 Children may commence once they have had their third birthday.

-Children attending the 4-year-old program must turn 4 on or before April 30 in the year they will attend.
+Children attending the four-year-old program must turn four on or before April 30th in the year they will attend.

 What are the timetable for the groups?

 For some children commencing Kindergarten may be their first experience away from home and a “staggered intake” assists children to become acclimatized in their own time and allows educators to learn their needs.